Anuj7953/Image_Recoginition_Machine_Learning-Cats-vs-Dogs/README.md

 Preprocessing – The image is resized to 224x224 pixels and preprocessed for the model.

-Prediction – The model outputs a probability score to determine the class.
+Prediction – The model outputs a probability score to determine the class..

 Result Display – The system displays whether the image is classified as a “Cat” or “Dog”